 First-line regimens include rituximab, the nucleoside analogs, and alkylating agents, either as single agents or as part of combination chemotherapy.[33,34,35,36] Rituximab shows 60% to 80% response rates in previously untreated patients, but close monitoring of the serum IgM is required because of a sudden rise in this paraprotein at the start of therapy.[33,37,38][Level of evidence: 3iiiDiv] The rise of IgM after rituximab can be avoided with the concomitant use of an alkylating agent such as cyclophosphamide or the proteosome inhibitor bortezomib.[29,39] The nucleoside analogs 2-chlorodeoxyadenosine and fludarabine have shown similar response rates for previously untreated patients with lymphoplasmacytic lymphoma.[36,40,41][Level of evidence: 3iiiDiv] Single-agent alkylators, bendamustine, bortezomib, and combination chemotherapy with or without rituximab also show similar response rates.[36,39,42,43,44,45][Level of evidence: 3iiiDiv] Currently, no randomized trials guide clinicians about the initial choice of rituximab, nucleoside analogs, alkylating agents, combination chemotherapy, or combinations of these options.[33,46] A combination of bortezomib, dexamethasone, and rituximab has been proposed for its high response rate, rapidity of action, and avoidance of an IgM rebound.[47,48,49]

-In previously treated patients, the B-cell receptor-inhibitor ibrutinib was given to 63 symptomatic patients, with a response rate of 90%, 2-year PFS of 69%, and 2-year OS of 95%.[Level of evidence: 3iiiDiv]
+In previously treated patients, the B-cell receptor-inhibitor ibrutinib was given to 94 symptomatic patients in two trials, with a response rate of 90% and a PFS of 69% to 86% in 18 to 24 months.[50,51][Level of evidence: 3iiiDiv]

 Marginal Zone Lymphoma